 Contrary to popular belief, storytelling is the oldest profession.
-From the beginning of time stories have been told of many generations whether it was through pictures, words, or music.
+From the beginning of time stories have been told about past generations through pictures, words, or music.

-This class is extremely fast paced and can be a challenge but we were never left alone to fend for ourselves, DiMarkco, Gricelda, Cathy, and Jeanette have always encouraged us even at the most frustrating moments in the class.
+This class is extremely fast paced and can be a challenge but we were never left alone to fend for ourselves.
+DiMarkco, Gricelda, Cathy, and Jeanette always encouraged us even at the most frustrating moments.

-From the beginning, we knew this program would be a challenge and we also understood that the greatest achievements are never earned easily.
-However, as a team, we came together and persevered through it all even if the stories were somewhat depressing at times, Nonetheless, it was worth it because we gained something that cannot be just made instantly; we became a trustworthy community.
+From the beginning, we knew this program would be a challenge and we also understood that the greatest achievements are never easily earned.
+However, as a team, we came together and persevered through it all even if the stories were somewhat depressing at times.
+Nonetheless, it was worth it because we gained something that cannot be made instantly.
+We became a trustworthy community.

-TNS has helped improve our writing, communication and speaking skills.
-Brielle Buford was one of the class’ greatest writer’s.
-She offered this testimony: “The program has helped me immensely, giving me the opportunity to express my want to write and learn, and has been preparing me for my future career.”
+TNS helped improve our writing, communication, and speaking skills.
+Brielle Buford was one of the class’ greatest writers.
+She offered this testimony:

 The program has helped me immensely, giving me the opportunity to express my desire to write and learn, and it has helped me prepare for my future career.

-In some sense, we are living in a time where our profession is returning to its roots, which is the idea that any member of the clan has a forum in which to tell his or her tale.
-Every day we tackle and experience new ideas that will help us in our future careers.
+In some sense, we are living in a time where our profession is returning to its roots, which is the idea that any member of the clan has a forum to tell his or her tale.
+Each day we tackle and experience new ideas that will help us in our future careers.

 Author Marianne Williamson wrote these words in her book, “Return to Love: Reflections on the Principles of a Course in Miracles:”

-To all my fellow writers and friends, who I have had the opportunity of knowing, keep in mind that trying to be picture perfect is something you and I could never be.
-Even with our imperfections, we are God’s masterpiece, so live boldly and proud.
+To all my fellow writers and friends, who I have had the opportunity of knowing, keep in mind that trying to be picture perfect is something you and I could never achieve.
+Even with our imperfections, we are God’s masterpieces, so live boldly and proud.
 Never let misery and depression slow you down.
 We are the jewels that rest upon Yahweh’s crown.

 Opinion by Dwayne McClain